reitsukihikari/Muyusai/README.md

 ## Introduction

-This is a visual novel game developed by Visual Cube Studio, with programming by Reitsuki Hikari.
+This is a visual novel game developed by Ren'Py, with programming by Reitsuki Hikari.

 ## Versions